Changing places: Hyman to Edmonton, Chara to Isles

 "I love the game," the big defenseman said after signing with the New York Islanders.
 "I have passion for the game and believe that I can still play."

-He isn't the only graybeard playing at least one more season, though Chara won the Stanley Cup.
+He isn't the only graybeard playing at least one more season.
 Still chasing it at 42, Joe Thornton signed with the Florida Panthers.

 "It’s not like he’s going just to Florida to get a nice tan or something," said San Jose's Tomas Hertl, who played with Thornton for several seasons.
 "I think Florida have a really good team, and they proved it, I think, over last two years. ...
 He wants the Cup."